pjaudiomv/meeting-list-lite/README.md

 ## Perfect For

 Service bodies who:
-- Maintain their meeting data in a Google Sheet, JSON feed, or another system
+- Maintain their meeting data in a Google Sheet, JSON feed, BMLT or another system
 - Don't need to edit meeting information within WordPress
 - Want the familiar TSML UI interface without the overhead of data management
 - Already have geocoded meeting data (latitude/longitude for in-person meetings)